Saturday, April 26th 9 am-3pm

 Fiction with Freud

 The PPC has teamed up with the Main Carnegie Library in Oakland for the third year in a row, to provide a chance to really analyze fiction.
-PPC faculty member, Mario Fischetti, Ph.D., psychoanalyst and psychotherapist in private practice, will provide insight and analysis of popular fiction works in an informal discussion held at the Main Carnegie Library in Oakland.
+PPC faculty member, Mario Fischetti, Ph.D., psychoanalyst and psychologist in private practice, will provide insight and analysis of popular fiction works in an informal discussion held at the Main Carnegie Library in Oakland.
 All discussions will be held on Saturday from 2-3 pm in the director's board room.
 FREE and OPEN TO THE PUBLIC.

 May 3rd: We Are All Completely Beside Ourselves by Karen Joy Fowler--2-3 pm FREE